-Determined whether a person who is retaliated against for complaining of sex discrimination in federally funded education programs may bring a lawsuit for damages under Title IX, the federal law banning sex discrimination in education.
+Determined whether a person who is retaliated against for complaining of sex discrimination in federally-funded education programs may bring a lawsuit for damages under Title IX.

 In March 2005, the Supreme Court decided this case, holding that a person who is retaliated against for complaining of sex discrimination in federally funded education programs may bring a lawsuit for damages under Title IX, the federal law that prohibits such discrimination.
 This is an important victory for equal education opportunity.
 It also marks another case defining the limits of the "new federalism," a doctrine that seeks to severely limit congressional power to protect civil rights.
 Legal Momentum supported a brief on behalf of the appellant, Roderick Jackson.